 - 6th February 2019

 Finding the right person for digital marketing jobs in Leeds can be tough.
-For one because there’s a lot of great talent in Leeds and for another because it can be hard to test true skills in digital marketing jobs.
+There’s a lot of great talent in Leeds, and it can be hard to test true skills in digital marketing jobs.

 As creative recruitment consultants of Leeds, we frequently discuss the digital marketing challenges with both our talented candidates and esteemed clients.
 Based on this, here’s our thoughts on how to set digital marketing job interview tasks.

 A more popular approach is to leave the interview task for a callback or second interview.
-This gives the candidate the chance to have met your agency and ask any important questions about the role before any work is done.
-It also means your interview team can select which candidates they want to review a task from rather than having to do it for everyone.
-More often than not a bad match can be identified within the first interview, so there’s no need to waste your and the candidates time on tasks.
+This gives the candidate the chance to meet your agency, and ask any important questions about the role before any work is done.
+It also means your interview team can select which candidates they want to review a task from, rather than having to do it for everyone.
+More often than not a bad match can be identified within the first interview, so there’s no need to waste your time (and the candidate’s time) on tasks.

 When it comes to the length of the task, remember the purpose of it.
 It’s to give you an insight into the potential of the candidate’s ability and to see if there’s a good overall fit.